yonicd/shinyCanvas/README.md

   - add/remove points to the plot
   - change position of the points
   - change the type of interpolation between points
+  - run animation on the interpolated curve to collect a sample from it

 ##Usage as an htmlwidget in the Rstudio viewer
 ```